percona/pmm-doc/docs/faq.md

 !!! alert alert-info "Note"

-    Your CPU must support SSE4.2 instruction set.
-This requirement is comming from ClickHoust (a third-party column-oriented database that facilitates the Query Analytics functionality).
+    Your CPU must support the SSE4.2 instruction set, a requirement of ClickHouse, a third-party column-oriented database used by Query Analytics.
 If your CPU is lacking this instruction set you won't be able to use QAN.

 **PMM Client**